The 3 Types of Quality Risk Management Tools and What They Do Best

 3. Complex risk classification tools

-Simple Brainstorming Tools
+#1: Simple Brainstorming Tools

 Simple brainstorming tools are the most commonly used tools in a QRM process, whether for gathering data and information or characterizing the process, product, or entity being assessed.
-These tools are often used in the initial steps of a QRM workflow and can be used as prerequisites to more risk-focused analysis and complex risk classification.
+These tools are often used in the initial steps of a QRM workflow and can serve as prerequisites to more risk-focused analysis and complex risk classification.

 Process Mapping Decision Trees Mind Maps The 5 Whys

+#2.
 Simple Risk Analysis Tools

-Ishikawa (“Fishbone”) Diagram Cause-and-Effect Matrices
+Ishikawa (“Fishbone”) Diagram Cause-and-Effect Matrix

 Benefits: